jcbhmr/actions-toolkit-rs/README.md

 ## Usage

 ![Rust](https://img.shields.io/static/v1?style=for-the-badge&message=Rust&color=000000&logo=Rust&logoColor=FFFFFF&label=)

+😵 Don't know where to start?
+Read the [🦀 How to write your GitHub Actions in Rust](https://dev.to/#) post. 🚀

 Here's an example that uses some (not all) of the `actions-*` packages in this monorepo listed above.
 Each package listed above ☝ also has its own readme with specific examples related to its specialty.